nebiolabs/plate-map/README.md

 ```

 ## Add External Dependencies
-If you want to external dependencies to the Plate-Layout tool, you can follow the next steps:
+If you want to external dependencies to the PlateMap tool, you can follow the next steps:

 - Install the npm dependency:
     ```bash